SamitHuang/vllm-omni/docs/design/module/dit_module.md

     return DiffusionOutput(output=image)
 ```

+The main steps of the forward pass are referred from `diffusers`.

 #### 4.3 Diffusion Loop

 The multi-step diffusion loop is usually the most time-consuming part during the overall inference process.